Changing Which Features are Displayed

 The user experience determines how much of the core functionality is available when you and your colleagues use Business Central.
-You can choose the user experience for your company in the Company Information window, in the Experience field.
+You can choose the user experience for your company on the Company Information page, in the Experience field.

 This setting applies to all users in your company.
 Users can customize their own experience even further by changing page layouts and content.
 For more information, see Personalizing Your Workspace and Pages.